-The amount of the grass that is cut off will be a whole piece that lays on the ground.
-A flail mower differs where the grass that is cut chopped up in small pieces.
+The amount of grass that is cut off will be a whole piece that lays on the ground.
+A flail mower differs that the grass that is cut and chopped up into small pieces.
 Generally, a sickle bar mower is better for tall grasses and the flail mower gives a better cut when the grass isn’t extremely tall.

-Sickle bar and flail mowers are generally a better choice over the rotary mower when cutting high grass.
+Sickle bar and flail mowers are generally a better choice over rotary mowers when cutting high grass.
 When cutting tall grass, it is best to raise the mower deck as high as it can go without damaging any belt or drive shafts.

 Once you complete one cut, you will most likely have to mow the grass again at a different height to shorten the grass further.
 Most lawn mowers will only cut 4 to 5 inches of grass at the maximum with each cut.